Kind but firm parenting involves setting clear limits for kids while also maintaining a strong, healthy relationship. Here’s how to do it.

 It’s helpful to consider your child’s mindset the moment he threw the sand.
 Was your son intentionally throwing sand to hurt others?
 Or at five years old, is he simply unaware of the impact of his actions?

-Most likely, both of those questions can be answered with a “yes,” making it clear that what your son needs more than anything is to be taught the appropriate way to behave.
+Most likely, your son didn’t intend to hurt anyone but is simply unaware of the consequences behind his actions – making it clear that what your son needs more than anything is to be taught the appropriate way to behave.

 Having your son sit in a time-out won’t actually teach him what he needs to know to behave better, even though it might stop the sand throwing in the short-term.